-We recorded a tax benefit of \$1.0 million and \$0.3 million for the three months ended June 30, 2016 and 2015, respectively.
-The tax benefit for both periods was primarily attributable to the amortization of our acquisition-related deferred tax liability, partially offset by tax provision and discrete items from our foreign operations.

-Comparison of the Six Months Ended June 30, 2016 and June 30, 2015
+We recorded a tax benefit of \$0.8 million and \$1.0 million for the three months ended June 30, 2017 and 2016, respectively.
+The tax benefit for the three months ended June 30, 2017 and 2016 was primarily attributable to the amortization of our acquisition-related deferred tax liability and losses from our Canadian operations, partially offset by other foreign tax provisions.
+The benefit from income taxes decreased by \$0.2 million for the three months ended June 30, 2017 compared to the three months ended June 30, 2016 mainly driven by true-up adjustments resulting from the filing of tax returns in foreign jurisdictions.